Learning Local and Global Temporal Contexts for Video Semantic Segmentation: Local Temporal Contexts

 \subsection{Cross-frame Feature Mining}

-After that we obtain the context tokens $\bm{c}_i$, for each window partition in the target features, we propose a non-self attention mechanism to mine useful information from neighboring frames.
+After that we obtain the context token $\bm{c}_i$ for each window partition in the target features, we propose a non-self attention mechanism to mine useful information from neighboring frames.
 Unlike the traditional self-attention mechanism that computes the query, key, and value from the same input, our non-self attention mechanism utilizes different inputs to calculate the query, key, and value.
-Since $\bm{F}^{'}_{t}$ is the input to the first layer of our cross-frame feature mining module, we re-write it as $\bm{F}^{0}_{t}=\bm{F}^{'}_{t}$.
+Since $\bm{F}_{t}'$ is the input to the first layer of our CFM module, we re-write it as $\bm{F}^{0}_{t}=\bm{F}_{t}'$.
 For the $i$-th window partition in $\bm{F}^{0}_{t}$, the query $Q_i$, key $K_i$, and value $V_i$ are computed using three fully connected layers as follows:

-where ${\rm FC}(\cdot)$ represents a FC layer.
+where ${\rm FC}(\cdot)$ represents an FC layer.
 Next, we use non-self attention to update the target frame features, given by

 where $B$ represents the position bias, following \cite{liu2021swin}.
-Note that we omit the formulation of the multi-head attention \cite{vaswani2017attention,dosovitskiy2021image} for simplicity. \equref{Eq:gene_qkv} and \equref{Eq:gene_attn} are repeated for $N$ steps, and we finally obtain the enhanced feature $\bm{F}^{N}_{t} \in \mathbb{R}^{\frac{h}{s} \times \frac{w}{s} \times s \times s \times c}$ for the target frame.
-Long-range static and motional contexts from neighbouring frames are continuously exploited to learn better features for segmenting the target frame.
+Note that we omit the formulation of the multi-head attention \cite{vaswani2017attention,dosovitskiy2021image} for simplicity. \equref{Eq:gene_qkv} and \equref{Eq:gene_attn} are repeated for $N$ steps, and we finally obtain the enhanced feature $\bm{F}^{N}_{t} \in \mathbb{R}^{\frac{h}{s} \times \frac{w}{s} \times s \times s \times c}$ for the target video frame.
+Local temporal contexts, \ie, static and motional contexts, from neighbouring video frames are continuously exploited to learn better representative features for segmenting the target frame.
 Note that in this process, we do not update the context tokens $\bm{c}_i$ for simplicity/elegance and reducing computation.
 Since this step is to mine useful information from the reference frames, it is also unnecessary to update $\bm{c}_i$.
 This is the advantage of non-self attention.